 by E. Readicker-Henderson

-An Omelette and a Glass of Wine by Elizabeth David
+Also on my reading list: An Omelette and a Glass of Wine by Elizabeth David

 In Search of Bacchus-Wanderings in the Wonderful World of Wine Tourism by George M. Taber